-The total rainwater harvesting capacity at Bosch Limited locations is 21,000 m3
+The total rainwater harvesting capacity at Bosch Limited locations is 21,000 m

-- capable of meeting the plant's water demand for about 6-8 months - with a capacity to treat 200 m3 of water per day - secure the location's water supply for about 4 months - rainwater collection tank have enabled the collection of 2.000 m^3 of water - In 2023-24, a total of 68,416.45 m3 of rainwater was harvested - In areas with water scarcity, we prioritize the use of recycled water, reusing it multiple times within a also enhance the quality of treated water needed for our processes.
+- At the Bidadi production facility, a 10,000 m rainwater collection facility was established in 2023, capable of meeting the plant's water demand for about 6-8 months - The Naganathapura production facility, established in 2022, has a 4,000 m3 water collection facility with a capacity to treat 200 m3 of water per day - At the Adugodi location, a facility established in 2023 can harvest over 5,000 m of rainwater, helping secure the location's water supply for about 4 months - At the Jaipur plant, modifications to an underground trench and the construction of an additional rainwater collection tank have enabled the collection of 2,000 m3 of water - In 2023-24, a total of 68,416.45 m3 of rainwater was harvested - In areas with water scarcity, we prioritize the use of recycled water, reusing it multiple times within a cycle.
+This is accomplished by implementing tertiary treatment systems, which increase the proportion of treated water.
+The technological solutions adopted not only boost the share of recycled water but also enhance the quality of treated water needed for our processes.